Fast Finite Shearlet Transform: Fast Computation of the Finite Discrete Shearlet Transform

 \subsubsection{Indexing}

 To reduce the number of parameters we introduce one index $i$ which replaces the parameters $\kappa$, $j$ and $k$.
 We set $i=1$ for the low-pass part.
 We continue with the lowest frequency band, i.e., $j=0$.
-The different ``cones'' and shear parameters represent the different ``directions'' of the shearlet.
-For illustration we reduce the shearlet to a line which is rotated counter-clockwise around the center and assign the index $i$ accordingly.
+The different cones and shear parameters represent the different directions of the shearlet.
+Imagine the shearlet in Fourier domain to be a line which is rotated counter-clockwise around the center and assign the index $i$ accordingly.
 In each frequency band we start in the horizontal position, i.e., $\kappa = h$ and $k = 0$, and increase $i$ by one.
 For each $k = -1,\ldots, -2^j+1$ we continue increasing the index by one.
 The line is now almost in a 45\textdegree\ angle (or a line with slope $1$).
 The next index is assigned to the combined shearlet ``$h\times v$'' at the seam line which covers the ``diagonal'' for $k=-2^j$.
 We continue in the vertical cone for $k=-2^j+1,\ldots,2^j-1$.
 Next is again the combined shearlet for $k=2^j$.
-With decreasing shear, i.e., $k=2^j,\ldots,1$, we finish the indexing for this frequency-band and continue with the next one.
+With decreasing shear, i.e., $k=2^j,\ldots,1$, we finish the indexing for this frequency band and continue with the next one.
+Figure~\ref{fig:frequency_tiling_indices} illustrates the indices for the first two scales.

-Summarizing we have always one index for the low-pass part.
-In each frequency band we have 2 indices (or shearlets) for the diagonals ($k=\pm 2^j$).
-In each cone we have $1 + 2\cdot(2^j-1) = 2^{j+1}-1$ shearlets.
-For the scale $j$ we have $2\cdot(2^{j+1}-1) + 2 = 2^{j+2}$ shearlets.
-The following table lists the number of shearlets for each $j$.
+Summarizing the described procedure we always have one index for the low-pass part.
+In each frequency band we have two indices (or shearlets) for the diagonals ($k=\pm 2^j$) and in each cone we have $1 + 2\cdot(2^j-1) = 2^{j+1}-1$ shearlets.
+For scale $j$ we have $2\cdot(2^{j+1}-1) + 2 = 2^{j+2}$ shearlets.
+The following table lists the number of shearlets for each $j$:

 With a maximum scale $j_0-1$ the number of all indices $\eta$ is